uvarc/rc-learning/content/courses/python_introduction/compound_types.md

   * `Lsorted=sorted(L)`
 * Reverse the list in place (overwrites)
   * `L.reverse()`
-* There is no direct function to reverse and return another list, so we use this handy trick
+* There is no direct function to reverse and return into another list, so we use this handy trick
   * `Lreversed=L[::-1]`
 * In Python 3, `reversed(L)` returns an iterator and not a list, but you may use
   * `Lreversed=list(reversed(L))`